mjisan/NCL_ECOM/README.md

-# NCL_NYHOPS
+# NCL Scripts for ECOM
-Post-processing scripts for processing ECOM outputs.
+Post-processing scripts for ECOM outputs.